jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

   elaborate stateful program does what it is supposed to do

-+ Very difficult to determine if _large_ or _elaborate_ or _stateful_ programs do what they are supposed to do
++ Very difficult to determine if _large_ _or_
+  _elaborate_ _or_ _stateful_ programs do what
+  they are supposed to do
 ```

 So if we break it down, what is it supposed to do?
 Again, it is a
 perspective thing.
-If the stakeholder thinks assume what it is
+If the stakeholder thinks it is doing what it is
 supposed to do, they are fine.

-And of course, they are going to have expressed concerns about
+And of course, they are going to have
-software, what it is supposed to do.
-It should do this when I push
+expressed concerns about software, what it is supposed to do.
+It
-this button.
+should do this when I push this button.

 And they are going to have unexpressed presumed things like: it should
 be secure.
 It should not cause the computers to go on fire because it
 is so slow.
 It should not require three new data centers.
 It should
 keep running, and not stop for an hour every day.

-Those are sort of the unstated presumptions of something being good.
+Those are sort of
+the unstated presumptions of something being good.

 But it ends up that if you build large elaborate stateful programs it
 is _extremely_ difficult to ascertain whether or not they are going to
 do what they are supposed to do.